Aquafina-water-bottle/jp-mining-note/docs/docs/cardtypes.md

     TODO image

-Similarly to a normal hint card, filling the `IsHintCard` allows the hybrid card type to reveal the sentence below the word (instead of replacing the word).
+Similarly to a normal hint card, filling the `IsHintCard` allows the reveal card type to reveal the sentence below the word (instead of replacing the word).
-You would test this like any normal hybrid card, because this is simply a change in the style of how the information is displayed.
+You would test this like any normal reveal card, because this is simply a change in the style of how the information is displayed.

 ---